Humanitarian response to the 2004 Indian Ocean earthquake: Criticism of donor response

 Sailors of USS Abraham Lincoln prepare for aerial resupply drops by US helicopters.

 Throughout the entire period of the main response to the tsunami disaster – from December 2004 for the next four or five years – there was much debate about both the size and form of way that assistance was delivered.
 For example, just one day after the tsunami, on 27 December 2004, UN Undersecretary-General for Humanitarian Affairs Jan Egeland reportedly categorised the contributions of rich countries as "stingy".
 This was widely misinterpreted in the media as categorising the overall response to the tsunami whereas Mr Egeland later explained that at the time he had been making a general remark about overall global aid flows in recent years.
 Speaking at a press conference later Mr. Egeland said, "It has nothing to do with any particular country or the response to this emergency.
 We are in early days and the response has so far been overwhelmingly positive".
-The U.S. government, led by President George W. Bush and Secretary of State Colin Powell, added another US$20 million on 28 December to the original U.S pledge of US$15 million, bringing the total up to US$35 million (not including direct aid rendered by naval vessels dispatched to the region).
+The U.S. government, led by President George W. Bush and Secretary of State Colin Powell, added another US$20 million on 28 December to the original U.S. pledge of US$15 million, bringing the total up to US$35 million (not including direct aid rendered by naval vessels dispatched to the region).
 Initially, the U.S. Navy dispatched P-3C Orion patrol aircraft and an aircraft carrier to assist with relief operations.

 On 31 December the US pledge was increased tenfold to US$350 million, with President Bush saying that that amount would probably increase further.
-President Bush also signed a decree ordering flags to be flown at half-mast during the first week of the new year.
+President Bush also signed a decree ordering flags to be flown at half-mast during the first week of the new year, from January 3rd through sunset on the 7th.

 During the early period of the response to the tsunami, concerns were voiced in various quarters that the international relief effort might falter if nations did not honour their initial pledges.
 On 3 January 2005, UN Secretary-General Kofi Annan urged donor nations to ensure that their pledges were fully honoured, pointing to previous cases where "we got lots of pledges, but we did not receive all the money".